TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CropVariants/Index.rst

 Crop Variants for Images
 ========================

-The `imageManipulation` TCA type is capable of handling multiple crop variants if configured.
+The `imageManipulation` `TCA`:pn: type is capable of handling multiple crop variants if configured.

 The default configuration is to have only one variant with the same possible aspect ratios as in previous TYPO3 versions.